-- Level 1 (monitoring by select)

 Monitoring with only reference to the monitor table.
 SQL statements executed for the monitor table are of (select) type.

-- Level 2 (monitoring by update/select)

 Monitoring with reference to and update of the monitoring table.
 SQL statements executed for the monitor table are of (update/select) type.